by Niklas Göransson

 – Many records give an adequate representation of what death metal is all about.
 I am however certain that anyone in possession of this grimoire will concur that no other work has ever caught the essence of the genre quite like Dauthus #3.

-The journal is likely to leave a lasting impression without actually being read, seeing as a layer of blood and urine coats each of the approximately 200 copies.
-With clever commentary and exceptional interviews framed in perfect aesthetics, it’s in itself a piece of underground history on par with the iconic Slayer Mag #10.
+The journal is likely to leave a lasting impression without actually being read, seeing as a layer of blood and urine coats each of the approximately two hundred copies.
+With clever commentary and exceptional interviews framed in perfect aesthetics, it’s in itself a piece of underground history on par with the iconic Slayer #10.

 – I can’t find the words to describe it, because it’s such a massive work that even today is difficult to process.
 “Seven Chalices” was conceived out of our interpretation of how Dauthus would sound on record.